idajohannesen/cds-lang/assignments/assignment 3/README.md

 # Discussion/summary:
 While the model runs successfully, the results may be skewed due to issues with the dataset.
 For example, the dataset is not properly cleaned.
 One can find lyrics which contain non-lyrics such as "(verse 1)" or lyrics in other languages than English, which the model won't work for.
 Additionally, the dataset does not always contain the full discography of every artist, and the results may therefore not represent the actual discography for the artist.
-The sample size of the included discography can also affect the accuracy.
+The limited sample size of the included discography can also affect the accuracy of the calculated score.

 The list of most similar words also tend to include antonyms, which is likely not what the user wants to count when selecting their word.
-The quality of the list of similar words can therefore affect the result.
+The quality of the list of similar words can therefore affect the final output and give a misleading result.
+The results should therefore be taken with a grain of salt and are likely more accurate to interpret as how often the word appears as a broad topic, which both includes synonyms and antonyms for the input word.